-A reflection on a British Ecological Society symposium ‘Making a Difference in Conservation’ from an interested ‘outsider’.
+A reflection on a British Ecological Society symposium ‘Making a Difference in Conservation’ from an ‘outsider’.

-I was delighted to allocate three days to attend the BES/CCI event in Cambridge a couple of years ago.
-But things are never that straight forward.
-My rural surveying work took me away for one day and the other day was realising that the single-subject symposium (‘Improving the links between ecological research, policy and practice’) was anything but a single issue.
+I was delighted to attend the BES/CCI event in Cambridge a couple of years ago, but as things are never straightforward for a single-subject symposium (‘Improving the links between ecological research, policy and practice’), there was nothing ‘single issues’ about the conference .

-But what a fine venue the David Attenborough building is.
+But what a fine edifice the David Attenborough building is.
 Standing for all that’s great about science today.
-Lots of conservation NGOs (Birdlife, BTO, RSPB, Fauna and Flora International, Cambridge Conservation Forum) – all an office floor away from each other.
-It could really do with sharing the space with Population Matters, an organisation of which Attenborough is Patron.
+Plenty of conservation NGOs (Birdlife, BTO, RSPB, Fauna and Flora International, Cambridge Conservation Forum) – all an office floor away from each other.
+Perhaps it could do with sharing the space with Population Matters, an organisation of which Attenborough is Patron.